pierre-cm/galbe/docs/schemas.md

 ```

 > [!WARNING]
 > Every key should match an existing [route path](routes.md#route-definition) parameter.
-Otherwise Typescript will show an error.
->
-> By default, if no schema is defined for a given parameter.
-Galbe will assume it is of type `string`.
+Otherwise, TypeScript will show an error.
+If no schema is defined for a given parameter, Galbe assumes it is of type `string`.

 ### query